UBC-MDS/DSCI-532_2025_29_e-commerce-dashboard/reports/m3-reflection.md

 - Color for "Others" category on "Sales by State" ends up being highest after amalgamation of non-top states (#97)
 - Summary metric computation for weekly filter option not correct (#98)
 - Weekly filter options and tooltips not user friendly (#99)
+- Some have elements (map, line chart, tooltips) have not been updated to display Indian Rupee format yet (#100)

 ## Deviation from Best Practice ##